Alhaji Kamara

-Alhaji Kamara (born 16 April 1994) is a Sierra Leonean professional footballer who plays as a forward for V.League 1 club Hoàng Anh Gia Lai and the Sierra Leone national team.
+Alhaji Kamara (born 16 April 1994) is a Sierra Leonean former professional footballer who played as a forward.

 Club career

+FC Kallon

 He started his professional career at FC Kallon in the Sierra Leone National First Division.
 At a young age, he had trials with Tippeligaen club Fredrikstad FK and Portland Timbers of Major League Soccer.
 Eventually he was signed by Swedish club Djurgårdens IF just after turning 18 years old.
 Kamara failed to make an impact at Djurgårdens IF, and instead enjoyed loan spells to IK Frej and IFK Värnamo.

+IFK Norrköping

 Before the 2014 season, he was signed by IFK Norrköping, where he positioned himself as a key player during his first season.
 On 31 March 2015, Kamara was loaned out to Malaysia's Super League champion, Johor Darul Ta'zim from IFK Norrköping.

 However, the loan was cancelled in July 2015.
 He returned to Norrköping, and featured fourteen times as the team won the league.

+D.C.
+United

 Kamara signed for D.C.
 United on 11 May 2016.
 Kamara scored with his first touch in his debut for D.C.
 United just seconds after coming on against Sporting Kansas City at Children's Mercy Park.
 His goal was the difference, as United went on to win the match 1–0.
-During his time with United's USL affiliate, the Richmond Kickers, he scored a hat-trick on May 27, 2017.
+During his time with United's USL affiliate, the Richmond Kickers, he scored a hat-trick on 27 May 2017.

+Al-Taawoun

-On June 23, 2017, Kamara signed with Al-Taawoun.
+On 23 June 2017 Kamara signed with Al-Taawoun.

+Sheriff Tiraspol

 On 2 February 2018, Kamara signed for Sheriff Tiraspol.

+Vendsyssel

 After one year in the club, he moved to Danish Superliga club Vendsyssel FF on 19 February 2019.

+Randers

 On 15 May 2019 it was confirmed, that Kamara would join Randers FC for the 2019–20 season on a free transfer.

-Heart defect
+Midtjylland

+On 1 February 2024, Kamara joined FC Midtjylland on a two-year deal.
+After just 4 games in the Midtjylland shirt, the club confirmed on 2 September 2024 that Kamara joined Portuguese Mafra on a loan deal for the 2024-25 season.

+After returning from loan early, Kamara retired from playing on 4 April 2025.

+International career

+In January 2022, Kamara was selected by coach John Keister to participate in the 2021 Africa Cup of Nations.

+Personal life

-In February 2016, it was reported that Kamara has a potential cardio issue that could have eliminated him from professional play.
-Kamara was effectively put on an indefinite restrain from playing football.
-Kamara was evaluated by MLS Cardiologist Consultant Matthew Martinez of Allerton PA who is a specialist at MedStar Georgetown University Hospital.
-Through rigorous testing, Kamara was found that it was not the case that his condition could cause concern, and he was cleared to continue in his professional career with full medical clearance and it was announced that Kamara intended to continue his career in Major League Soccer club D.C.
-United where he would be allowed to play, with the understanding that he would undergo tests for preventative measures at the end of each season.
+In February 2016, it was reported that Kamara had a potential heart condition that could have ended his professional career, leading to his indefinite suspension from playing football.
+Kamara was evaluated by MLS cardiologist consultant Matthew Martinez, a specialist at MedStar Georgetown University Hospital.
+After rigorous testing, it was determined that Kamara's condition was not a threat, and he was medically cleared to resume his professional career.
+He subsequently joined D.C.
+United in Major League Soccer, with the agreement that he would undergo preventative medical tests at the end of each season.